 Leaving your heavy bag outdoors makes it susceptible to all the harsh sunlight and humid conditions which will shorten the lifespan of the leather.

 Sunlight causes excessive drying to almost any type of leather which leads to cracking and stiffening while too much moisture promotes bacteria and mold growth.

 Heavy bags should ideally be installed indoors and left indoors as much as possible, away from the elements.

 How to Clean Heavy Bag

-- Ultra soft, non-abrasive microfiber cleaning cloths will not scratch paints, vinyl, glass, finishes or other surfaces
+- Ultra-soft and non-abrasive; will not scratch paints, vinyl, glass, finishes, or other surfaces

-- Effectively cleans either dry or with liquid cleaners for streak-free and lint-free results
+- Effectively cleans either dry or with liquid cleaners for streak-free results and a lint-free shine

 Heavy bag maintenance is easy so long as you do it on a regular basis.
 Your first line of defense is to wipe down the entirety of the bag with a slightly damp cloth (using a mild hand or dish soap solution) after each training session, and then buff dry with a cloth to remove moisture.